 4. Typing style

 Real texting is casual: lowercase, abbreviations, the occasional typo, short bursts.
 A flawless paragraph with perfect punctuation reads as scripted.
+Pay attention to message length, too โ people rarely send a single 200-word block on their phone; they fire off several short lines.
+If every bubble is a tidy, complete sentence, the conversation feels written rather than texted.

 5. Timestamps and read receipts